ikunetwork/WhitePaper/README.md

 ### Token and License

 `IKU` token holders will retain custody of their `IKU`, with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful R&D. `IKU` serves as bandwidth to run and mediate participation in the Network.
-The more `IKU` [staked] in the Network digital wallet, the greater the coordination potential of
+When `IKU` [is staked] in the Network digital wallet, it signals to the scientific community that the Network is active and potentially ripe for research.

 Licensees will either be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
-An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contracts.
-An `RST[x]DC` will consist of a project lead and its token holder network to progress research/clinical trials through established channels available for contract on a worldwide basis (clinical research organization CRO, etc.).
+An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contracts, power a R&D specific sub-network (e.g. Longevity rejuvenation through telomeres).
+An `RST[x]DC` will consist of a project lead, lead researcher and its token holder network to progress research/clinical trials by interacting through their R&D specific sub-network.

 ### The IKU Network